-Gemma can be contacted on 0208 980 2584.

-- Ruth Crossan is the parent engagement officer and has undertaken DSL training.
-She is able to advise in Gemma and Mairead's absence. - Mairead and Ruth can be contact on the same number: 0208 980 2584 - Neil Cunningham is the Chair of Governors and can be contacted on the school number (0208 980 2584), or by email: ncunningham14.211@lgflmail.org - Jenny Lowe is the designated Safeguarding Governor.
+- Mairead McCarthy is the designated safeguarding lead, as well as being the interim head teacher.
+This means she has lead responsibility for the wellbeing and protection of all students at the school, ensuring staff are recruited and trained safely, and monitoring the progress of any pupil needing additional care or protection. - Mairead can be contacted on 0208 980 2584. - Ruth Crossan is the DDSL and parent engagement officer and has undertaken DSL training.
+She is able to advise Mairead. - Ruth can be contact on the same number: 0208 980 2584 - Neil Cunningham is the Chair of Governors and can be contacted on the school number (0208 980 2584), or by email: ncunningham14.211@lgflmail.org - Jenny Lowe is the designated Safeguarding Governor.
 She also can be connected at the school, or via her email address: Jlowe37.211@lgflmail.org